-Update: The roundup of the 10 finalists is now available on CIO.com.
+Update: Voting for the top 10 Big Data startups has closed, and the roundup featuring the 10 finalists is now available on CIO.com.

 The Big Data space is heating up, and unlike some over-hyped trends (cloud, I’m looking at you), it’s pretty easy to pinpoint the ROI with these tools.